Dynamic programming by polymorphic semiring algebraic shortcut fusion: Discussion and conclusions

-Our approach to the derivation of new DP algorithms from existing recurrences, requires writing constraints in ``separable'' form using algebras such as groups, monoids or semigroups.
+Our approach to the derivation of algorithms for constrained combinatorial problems, requires writing these constraints in separable form using algebras such as groups, monoids or semigroups.
 While this is a very broad formalism, there will be some constraints which cannot be written in this form.
 Future work may be able to provide similar algebraic derivations when the separability requirement is relaxed.
-Furthermore, the precise mapping between the the approach developed in this paper and e.g. DP algorithms specified as general discrete-continuous mathematical optimization problems, remains an open topic.
+Furthermore, the precise mapping between the approach developed in this paper and e.g. DP algorithms specified as general discrete-continuous mathematical optimization problems, remains an open topic.

 Another issue which has not been raised is that of parallel DP implementations.
 Similar approaches based on constructive algorithmics demonstrate how to produce algorithms which are inherently parallel in the \emph{MapReduce }framework, but these rely on associative operators and are restricted to the setting of functional recurrences over free list semiring homomorphisms \citep{emoto-2012}.
 While DP algorithms derived using our framework are not immediately parallelisable in this way, our framework does not rule out exploiting existing inherently parallel recurrences in the form of free list homomorphisms, and for these recurrences, the constraint lifting algebra developed here retains this inherently parallel structure.
 The drawback is that, in some cases, it may not be possible to simplify the lifted semiring product down to constant time complexity as in (\ref{eq:lifted_product-group}).
-Future investigations may explore general DP parallelisation frameworks such as those based on explicit construction of the DP DAG and performing path-based semiring computations on that structure \citep{galil-1994}.
+Future investigations may explore general DP parallelisation frameworks \citep{galil-1994}.

 A limitation of our approach as developed so far, is that it does not exploit some of the more ``advanced'' DP speed-up tricks which have been developed for special situations.
-A particular example of this is the situation where the edge mapping function $w$ in segmentation problems satisfies a special concavity/convexity property \citep{yao-1980}, enabling a reduction in computational complexity from $O\left(N^{2}\right)$ to $O\left(N\log N\right)$.
+A particular example of this is the situation where the mapping function $w$ in segmentation problems satisfies a special concavity/convexity property \citep{yao-1980}, enabling a reduction in computational complexity from $O\left(N^{2}\right)$ to $O\left(N\log N\right)$.
 It will be interesting future work to attempt to incorporate this and other tricks, in our framework.